1. Show children how to get along

-Here are some tips for coaching your children in problem-solving:
+Here are tips for coaching your children in problem-solving:

 - Give your children opportunities to play with others.
 Playgroups, playdates and games help children learn to play well together and practise positive alternatives to fighting.

-- Help children find ways to express upset or angry feelings through calm words or positive activities.
+- Help children find ways to express upset or angry emotions through calm words or positive activities.
 For example, water play, painting and playdough help younger children express feelings.
-Older children and teenagers might find that going for a run or playing music helps.
+Older children might find that kicking a ball or playing music helps.

-Here are some ideas to help you plan for common fighting hot spots.
+Here are ideas to help you plan for common fighting hot spots.

-- Make sure there are enough toys for everyone, so they can play together without always having to take turns.
+- Make sure there are enough toys for everyone, so children can play together without always having to take turns.

-- If you’re organising playdates, try inviting a friend for each of your children, or organising for one child to go somewhere else if the other is having a friend.
+- If you’re organising playdates, try inviting a friend for each of your children or organising for one child to go somewhere else if the other is having a friend over.

 - Distract children or change the environment if you sense a fight coming.
 For example, suggest a new game, join in yourself for a while, take the children outside to play, or read a book with a child on either side of you.

-- If you need to make a phone call, set children up with an activity (or two separate activities) that will keep them interested.
+- If you need to make a phone call, set children up with an activity (or 2 separate activities) that will keep them interested.

 At the supermarket

 - Create a special rule.
-For example, ‘No fights at the supermarket means we’ll go the park when we get home’.
+For example, ‘No fights at the supermarket means we’ll go to the park after we get home’.